A Novel Framework for Online Supervised Learning with Feature Selection: Discussion

-In this paper, we proposed a new framework for online learning based on running averages.
-As one type of sufficient statistic, we define the running averages to replace the data matrix, and we show how to normalize the data in the running averages and design a series of feature selection algorithms based on them.
+This paper introduced a complete framework for online learning based on running averages (RAVEs).
+The RAVEs are defined to replace the data to compute the gradient.
+The procedures to standardize the data in the running averages are introduced together with a series of feature selection algorithms based on them.
+Additionally, the running averages-based feature selection algorithms are introduced for binary classification with imbalanced data, which is very useful for computer vision and beyond.

 In contrast to the standard online methods, the proposed framework can be used for model selection, in the sense that different models with different sparsity levels can be built at the same time, without seeing the data again.
-This is especially useful when the number of observations increases and more complex models can be extracted from the data.
+This is especially useful when more complex models are desired to be extracted from the data as the number of observations increases.

-The running averages based methods enjoy good convergence rate and a low computation complexity.
-More importantly, they can recover the support of the true signal with high probability.
-We give theoretical guarantees for OLSth and OFSA that they can recover the support of the true signal in the setting of $n >> p$.
+The running averages-based methods minimize the same loss function as their offline counterparts.
+However, they enjoy much lower computation complexity in the low-dimensional case.
+They enjoy good convergence rates and can provably recover the support of the true signal with high probability.
+Such theoretical support recovery guarantees have been proved for the offline penalized methods such as regression with the $\ell_1$, SCAD, MCP, or the Elastic Net, and these guarantees naturally extend to the corresponding methods in our framework.
+Moreover, this paper proves support recovery guarantees for OLSth and OFSA as well as upper regret bounds for OLS and OLSth, which are not presented in the existing literature.

-In numerical experiments, we have demonstrated that the running averages based methods outperform traditional stochastic learning algorithms and batch learning methods in prediction and feature selection.
-Moreover, the regret of the running averages methods diminishes faster than the traditional online algorithms.
+Numerical experiments have demonstrated that the running averages-based methods outperform conventional online learning algorithms and batch learning methods in prediction and feature selection.
+Moreover, the regret of the running average methods diminishes faster than the conventional online algorithms.

-The running averages based methods could have a wide variety of applications, for example for detecting environmental changes and for recommendation systems.
-One of their main advantages is that they could detect and recover the true weak signal given sufficiently many observations.
+The running averages-based methods could have a wide variety of applications, for example for detecting environmental changes and for recommendation systems.
+One of their main advantages is that they could detect and recover a very weak signal given sufficiently many observations.